How we buy coffee

 We believe the most sustainable model for purchasing coffee is when a roaster supports a specific supplier year on year, in committed, reliable and long-term buying partnerships.
 This may be through contracting a particular volume ahead of a buying trip, or by choosing to buy from producers whose coffees we feature on our spot list annually.
 We are here to help you plan your coffee offerings, to make this a more achievable goal.
 Read more about how to plan your green with us here.

 We understand that many of our roasting customers are not in the position to pre-commit or travel regularly to origin.
 Frankly, they shouldn’t have to in order to make buying decisions that contribute positively to the communities that grow and process the coffee.
-Regardless of the point at which you purchase coffee, we offer full traceability on each and every lot that we sell; detailing where and how it was grown and processed, and celebrating the individuals and communities that produced that particular lot.
-We’re always delighted to share as much information as we can with our customers about each of the offerings we source, and we regard our role in connecting producers and roasters as an important responsibility and a privilege.
+Regardless of the point at which you purchase coffee, we offer full traceability on each and every lot that we sell; detailing where and how it was grown and processed, and celebrating the individuals and communities that produced it.
+We’re always delighted to share as much information we can about each of the offerings we source, and we regard our role in connecting producers and roasters as an important responsibility and a privilege.

 Contributing beyond pricing

-Beyond what and how we pay for coffee, we are actively seeking new and meaningful ways to contribute to positive change across the coffee industry.
-This includes local initiatives (see recent examples here, here and here), as well as trying to tackle some of the more global issues that face our industry.
+Beyond what and how we pay for coffee, we are actively seeking new and meaningful ways to contribute towards positive change across the coffee industry.
+We first do this through local initiatives (see a recent examples here), and later by trying to tackle the global issues our industry faces.
 We don’t have all the answers, but we are deeply committed to building a more sustainable future for coffee and we’re constantly working towards this goal.

-One of our biggest concerns about the future of coffee is climate change, and the impact it is having on coffee production and the livelihoods of the most vulnerable people in the coffee supply chain.
+Climate change stands as one of the greatest threats to the future of coffee, as it is having a significant impact on coffee production and the livelihoods of the most vulnerable people in the coffee supply chain.
 To that end, at the start of 2019 we became an active supporter of World Coffee Research (WCR), a non-profit agricultural research organisation that is urgently seeking and striving to address this issue.
-WCR’s mission is to grow, protect and enhance the supply of quality coffee, and the livelihoods of those who produce it.
-By taking a coordinated, collaborative and worldwide approach to scientific research into coffee, WCR is working towards the creation of a toolbox of coffee varieties, genetic resources and technologies that will support a more viable future for coffee production.
-Their findings are openly shared with producing countries to improve and drive profitable agricultural practice, minimise environmental impact, and maximise farmer yields and income.
+WCR’s mission is to grow, protect and enhance the supply of quality coffee, and the sustenance of those who produce it.
+By taking a coordinated, collaborative and worldwide approach to scientific research into coffee, WCR is working towards the creation of a toolbox of varieties, genetic resources and technologies that will support a more viable future for the crop’s production.
+Their findings are openly shared with producing countries, with the goal of improving and driving profitable agricultural practice, minimising environmental impact, and maximising farmer yields and income.

-As World Coffee Research relies on funding from the global industry, we see it as vitally important to offer our support, which is why Melbourne Coffee Merchants has committed to sending $0.02 (AUD) to WCR for every kilogram of coffee that we sell.
+As World Coffee Research relies on funding from the global industry, we see it as vitally important to offer our support.
+Since becoming a supporter of WCR, Melbourne Coffee Merchants has donated more than $48,000 and has committed to sending $0.01 (AUD) to WCR for every kilogram of coffee that we sell.
 We strongly encourage our customers to consider doing the same and have made it easy for them to get involved.
 While the investment requirement is minimal, collectively this has the potential to be extremely powerful and impactful.

-Another challenge facing our industry is the fluctuating price of coffee is traded at in the C market, which often falls well below the cost of production.
-This threatens the future of specialty coffee, and the industry has recognised that a new set of benchmarks needs to be established for specialty coffee producers.
-For this reason, we have committed to sharing our purchasing information with the Specialty Coffee Transaction Guide, which is designed to give producers and buyers a reference for pricing their coffee beyond the C market rate (which does not take into consideration the additional resources, labour and skill that farming specialty-grade coffee requires).
+Another challenge facing our industry is the fluctuating price of coffee is traded at in the commodities market, which often falls well below the cost of production.
+While this threatens the future of all coffee, the industry has recognised that a new set of pricing benchmarks needs to be established for specialty coffee producers, the additional resources, labour and skill that farming specialty-grade coffee requires.
+For this reason, we have committed to sharing our purchasing information with the Specialty Coffee Transaction Guide, which is designed to give producers and buyers a reference for pricing their coffee beyond the C market rate.

 Want to know more?